 “His plans concern you even more this time.
 He has shifted his main attack from Earth to a place called Rokyn,” Orion said.
 “Highfather fears he may have discovered Darkseid’s plans too late.”

-“With Kal, Lydia, and Valor down for the moment, the only thing that would stand in his way would be J’onn J’onzz and the Green Lantern Corps,” Karen said.
+“With Kal, Lydia, and Valor down for the moment, the only thing that would stand in his way would be J’onn J’onzz and the Green Lantern Corps,” replied Karen.

-“There are others, but they would not stand long if the Green Lanterns or the Martian Manhunter fell.”
+“There are others, but they would not stand long if the Green Lanterns or the Martian Manhunter fell,” said Orion.

 “You’ve got a point, but why come to me with this?”
 Karen asked.

 “Because you are Kryptonian, or at least part of you is, and it is your fight,” replied Orion.
 “The Justice League have their hands full at the present, and there is no one left.”

 “And because you can’t get involved directly,” said Karen, sighing.
 “Here we go again, playing the pawn in someone else’s games.”
 Karen walked toward the bedroom of her apartment and said, “Find Batman; tell him to meet me.
 He’ll know where.”

 “How do I find Batman?”